 Tipping is generally not expected in Japan.
 If you feel your guide or driver made the day easier, the best response is simple appreciation, punctuality, and a polite review after the tour.

-Yes.
-DIY is a strong option if your budget matters more than convenience, your must-see list is short, and you do not mind handling transit and reservation details yourself.
-Kanazawa is one of the more approachable cities in Japan for independent sightseeing.
+- Choose DIY if: Saving money matters more than reducing planning effort, your must-see list is short, and you do not mind handling transit and reservation details yourself.
+Solo travelers and budget-conscious visitors will find Kanazawa one of the easier Japanese cities to explore independently.

 If your main question is really about the mountain route rather than the city itself, read our full comparison here: From Kanazawa or Takayama: Private Shirakawa-go & Takayama Day Tour — Is It Worth It?